stelltec/aerlytix-website-v2/src/products/lease-cashflow-forecasting.md

       <div class="col-md-5">
         <h2 class="fw-bold mb-5">Lease Generator</h2>
         <p>Generate standard benchmark leases according to key indicative terms, all stored in the Knowledge Base.</p>
-        <p>Benchmark lease are a 'pre-canned' set of assumptions to be used for indicative pricing, defined by asset type, or applied to analysis forecasts in an 'auto' rules-based fashion.</p>
+        <p>Benchmark leases with a 'pre-canned' set of assumptions to be used for indicative pricing, defined by asset type, or applied to analysis forecasts in an 'auto' rules-based fashion.</p>
       </div>
       <div class="col-md-7">
         <img class="card image__feature" src="/images/products/lease-cashflow-forecasting/lease-generator.png" />